wolkenheim/spring-kafka-avro/README.md

 Now all the producer logic abides in its own @Service.
 Freshly produced products via Postman should be visible in the kafka-avro-console-consumer.

 ## 4. Add an avro consumer
-It is basically one annotation
+Now we can add a consumer inside the Spring Boot application.
+This is basically one annotation:
 ```
 @KafkaListener(topics = "${topic.product}")
 public void consume(ConsumerRecord<String, Product> record) {